espressif/esp-idf/docs/en/api-guides/usb-otg-console.rst

 .. only:: esp32s3

-    By default, :doc:`USB_SERIAL_JTAG<usb-serial-jtag-console>` module is connected to the internal PHY of the ESP32-S3, while USB_OTG peripheral can be used only if the external USB PHY is connected.
+    By default, :doc:`USB_SERIAL_JTAG <usb-serial-jtag-console>` module is connected to the internal PHY of the ESP32-S3, while USB_OTG peripheral can be used only if the external USB PHY is connected.
 Since CDC console is provided via USB_OTG peripheral, it cannot be used through the internal PHY in this configuration.

     You can permanently switch the internal USB PHY to work with USB_OTG peripheral instead of USB_SERIAL_JTAG by burning ``USB_PHY_SEL`` eFuse.
 See ESP32-S3 Technical Reference Manual for more details about USB_SERIAL_JTAG and USB_OTG.

-    Note however that USB_SERIAL_JTAG also provides a CDC console, so enabling the CDC console shouldn't be the primary reason for switching from USB_SERIAL_JTAG to USB_CDC.
+    Note however that USB_SERIAL_JTAG also provides a CDC console, so enabling the CDC console should not be the primary reason for switching from USB_SERIAL_JTAG to USB_CDC.

 Software Configuration